sayanadhikari/DSMCPy/README.md

 # DSMCPy (Direct Simulation Monte Carlo With Python)

-A python code to simulate dilute gas with DSMC (Direct Simulation Monte Carlo)
+A python code to simulate dilute gas with DSMC (Direct Simulation Monte Carlo).
+[Numba JIT compiler](https://numba.pydata.org/) for Python has been implemented for faster performance.
+User can disable Numba for live graphics mode in the _input.ini_ file.

 ## Problem
 Rayleigh Problem = gas between 2 plates ([Alexander & Garcia, 1997](https://doi.org/10.1063/1.168619))